Boom Chicago: History

-2025: 60 Minutes, the iconic American news magazine, does an in depth piece on Boom Chicago which airs in December.
+2026: 60 Minutes, the American news magazine, researches and creates an in-depth piece about Boom Chicago.

+2026: Brad Kemp takes over as Artistic Director and Music Director.
+He directs his first show, Sweet Home Amsterdamma.

 Notable alumni

 Seth Meyers (Late Night with Seth Meyers, Saturday Night Live) was a member of Boom Chicago in the late 1990s.
-He wrote, directed and starred in Boom productions in Amsterdam, Chicago, London and Edinburgh.
+He wrote, directed and starred in Boom productions in Amsterdam, Chicago, London, Singapore and Edinburgh.

-Oscar winner Jordan Peele.
-Also (Keegan-Michael) Key met Peele at Boom Chicago and Second City's stage swap in 2002.
+Oscar winner Jordan Peele created many shows at Boom Chicago in Amsterdam and at the Edinburgh Fringe Festival.
+Keegan-Michael Key met Peele in 2002 at the Boom Chicago-Second City stage swap.